6 Cover Songs That Became More Popular Than Their Originals

 Can I have your attention, please?
 Unless I cover Despacito… then please ignore me.

 The process of finding your signature style and field is not an easy nor quick process; It is through playing covers for countless shows, through establishing that bond with these timeless songs with no intention of achieving commercial success.
 That’s just how it is… that’s how musicians pay tribute to past legends who have inspired them.
-Contrary to popular belief, some covers gained more traction than the originals themselves; here are 6 covers that actually popularized the original tracks:
+Contrary to popular belief, some covers gained more traction than the originals themselves; here are 6 Great cover songs better than their originals:

 Aretha Franklin “Respect”, 1967: